-All graduate degree programs at SNU require an exit evaluation.
-In the MAMFT program, the exit evaluation occurs through a Clinical Competency Interview (CCI).
-The CCI is a way of demonstrating clinical competency of the student and synthesizing the various clinical components of the program.
-The CCI is intended to evaluate students' competence in assessing, diagnosing, and treating clients.
-Specific guidelines for completing the CCI are available in the CCI Handbook.
+All masters’ degree programs at SNU require an exit evaluation.
+In the MAMFT program, the exit evaluation takes the form of a Clinical Competency Interview (CCI).
+The Clinical Competency Interview (CCI) is a way of demonstrating clinical competency of the student and synthesizing the various clinical components of the program.
+The CCI is intended to evaluate the student’s competence in assessing, diagnosing, and treating clients.